jsonsystems/public/README.md

 2. Validation - The validation keywords of JSON Schema.
 3. Hyper-Schema - The hyper-media keywords of JSON Schema.

-JSONSchema.Net follows the Validation part of the overall specification.
+JsonSchema.net follows the Validation part of the overall specification.
 However, the extent to which this is true changes between specifications as keywords move between Core, Validation, and Hyper-Schema.
 [json-schema.org/specification.html](http://json-schema.org/specification.html) is a good place to learn more.

 Versioning of JSON Schema specifications can be confusing. [json-schema.org](http://json-schema.org) maintains a helpful list of [specification-links](http://json-schema.org/specification-links.html).
 In reverse chronological order:

-- Latest Snapshot (work in progress)
+- Draft 2020-12
+- Draft 2019-09
 - Draft 7
 - Draft 6
 - Draft 5